 Add domains to the Referral Exclusion List

 When a user journey crosses from your first domain to your second domain, Analytics interprets that as the user having been referred by your first domain to your second domain, and Analytics creates a new session.
-If you want to be able to track a single session across multiple domains, you need to add your domains to the referral exclusion list.
+If you want to be able to measure a single session across multiple domains, you need to add your domains to the referral exclusion list.

-Check that cross-domain Tracking Works
+Check that cross-domain measurement Works

-The best way to validate that cross-domain tracking is set up correctly is to use Google Tag Assistant Recordings.
+The best way to validate that cross-domain measurement is set up correctly is to use Google Tag Assistant Recordings.
 When you make a session that crosses domains, it can tell you instantly whether it worked or not.